HITB-CyberWeek/hitbsecconf-ctf-2022/vuln_images/README.md

         # http://nginx.org/en/docs/http/ngx_http_limit_req_module.html#limit_req.
         # Optional.
 If specified, it wil be applied together "nodelay" option.
         burst: 10
+    # List of DNS records for proxies (can be empty).
+    # Records will be created in team's DNS zone, i.e. test.team42.ctf.hitb.org.
+    dns_records:
+      - test
 ```

 ## How to run ./build_image.py